ryanbarringtoncox/ryanbarringtoncox.github.io/book-notes/chaos/index.md

 \\
 Mandelbrot creates the word "Fractal" and shows us an infinitely small line can fit in a finite space.
 Our lungs are like fractals.
 Lots of surface area packed into a small area.\\
 \\
 **"Scale is important."** Very important.
 Think about the universe all the way down to atoms.
-There is complexity and beauty at every scale."\\
+There is complexity and beauty at every scale.\\
 \\
 Self-similarity is an old concept.
 It means at any scale, the part resembles the whole.
 Clouds are self-similar.\\
-\\
 \\
 Simple equations can cause endless complex, beautiful patterns.\\
 \\